 |West Bend / Silver Lining Insurance||75,147,569||11||0.78|

 |Wisconsin Mutual Insurance||37,478,366||9||1.28|

-Our study looked at car insurance premiums for single 30 and 65 year old male drivers who own and drive a 2010 Toyota Camry primarily for commuting purposes.
-He has excellent credit, and has had a solid driving record - no accidents or traffic violations in the last five years over 12,000 miles each year.
-Quotes for car insurance were obtained for a basic policy that had slightly better coverage compared to the state minimum in Wisconsin.
+Our study looked at car insurance premiums for a single 30 year old male driver who owns and drives a 2011 Toyota Camry primarily for commuting purposes.
+He has excellent credit and has had a solid driving record - no accidents or traffic violations in the last five years over 12,000 miles each year.
+Quotes for car insurance were obtained for a full coverage policy that had slightly better coverage compared to the state minimum in Wisconsin.
 Coverage limits in our analysis amount to 50/100/25: $50,000 per person for bodily injury, $100,000 per accident for bodily injury, and $25,000 in property damage.
-The twenty-three insurers included: USAA, GEICO, American Family Insurance, Auto-Owners, State Farm, Allstate, Nationwide, Allied, Liberty Mutual, and MetLife.
+The thirteen insurers included: GEICO, Progressive, Partners Mutual, Pekin Insurance, American Family Insurance, Acuity, Western National, Secura, State Farm, Allstate, Allied, Integrity Mutual, and MetLife.